AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p>Congratulations on submitting your first feature!</p>

-## An Example on how to handle your first PR
+## An Example on How to Handle Your First PR

 <p> In this section, I shall be highlighting my personal experience with Appflowy, from why I decided to the contribute, the workflow that I followed, and the overall experience of going about Open-Source development.</p>

-### Why I decided to contribute to Appflowy
+### Why I Decided to Contribute to Appflowy

 <p> My first contribution for Appflowy came during the GitHub Octernship season.
 I had heard about the GitHub Octernships through a promotional video that I had found on YouTube.
 Considering how similar it was to GSOC and other Open-Source iniatives, I was interested to try it out.
 I registered for the event, and after carefull consideration, decided to choose Appflowy as one of my 4 entries.
 The initial appeal of Appflowy was clear, it was a productivity tool suite, competing with heavyweights like Notion and Todoist, and most importantly, was Open-Source in nature.
 That meant a 3rd year Junior like myself could have a shot at development experience, without much hassle.
 Appflowy is built out of Flutter and Rust, which were completely new to me.
 But considering the pros of the Octernship program, I decided to enroll anyway.
 I joined the Appflowy Discord Server, introduced myself, and quickly got down to completing the assignment.
 This brought me to handling a PR for any first-time issue for Junior Dev's.
 This was a compulsory part of the Octernship application, which officially started my Open-Source journey with Appflowy. </p>

-### How I went about searching for a first time issue
+### How I Went About Searching for a First Time Issue

 <p> I began by searching for issues on the main Appflowy Repository.
 I had contributed to minor open-source projects before, and knew how one generally went about contributing to open-source repositories.
 I entered the words "good-first-issue" in the label bar.
 I selected the first option, i.e. good first issues for junior devs.
 This was my first time working on flutter, so I decided it was best that i started out with something easy.
 I decided to go ahead with issue <a href="https://github.com/AppFlowy-IO/AppFlowy/issues/1059">#1059 - Support markdown to italicize text</a>.
 The requirements were fairly simple: Add a function to enable italics via use of single asterisks.
 After going through the codebase, I knew it would just involve copying and editing a pre-existing function that did the same for underscores, and so I decided to go ahead with it.</p>